micimize/resume/source/experience/2018-06-09-quantum-interface.md

 endDate: '2017-05-01'
 location: 'Austin, TX, USA'
 ---
-As an independant contractor I built several demos and proof of concepts of Quantum Interface UI/UX designs for VR, AR, and Mobile.
+I built several demos and proof of concepts of Quantum Interface UI/UX designs for VR, AR, and Mobile.
 All projects were done using Unity3D.